abberior news

 Learn more about HaloX® in our webinar and watch the recording >

-HaloTag® is registered trademark of Promega Corporation
+HaloTag® is a registered trademark of Promega Corporation

-HaloX® is registered trademark of Spirochrome AG.
+HaloX® is a registered trademark of Spirochrome AG.
 This product is covered by one or more license from Spirochrome AG and is intended for Research Use Only (RUO)

 In the current issue of Nature, 2021 Nobel laureate and neuroscience professor Ardem Patapoutian, PhD, and his team at Scripps Research (La Jolla, US), unravel the conformational changes, with single nanometer resolution, of PIEZO1 ion channels in response to mechanical stimuli.